 Upon his return from Spain in 1924, Houston practiced law with his father, William, at Houston & Houston, and began teaching in Howard University Law’s evening program.
 Eventually he became dean of the Howard University Law School.

 Houston’s legal accomplishments eventually captured the attention of Walter White, the chief executive of the National Association for the Advancement of Colored People (NAACP).
 In 1935, Houston was hired as Special Counsel to the Association.
 Eventually, he brought Thurgood Marshall, one of his Howard University law students, into the NAACP.
 The pair traveled through the South in the early 1930s and noted the inequalities of black school facilities.
 In response, they developed the legal strategy which challenged school segregation, first calling for the equalization of facilities for black students and then eventually calling for full integration.

 Houston and Marshall first applied their strategy in 1935 when they took the Pearson v.
 Murray case, one of the first challenges to racial exclusion in public universities.
 Donald Gaines Murray, an Amherst graduate, was denied admission to the University of Maryland School of Law on the basis of his race.
 Houston and Marshall successfully argued that the state had violated Murray’s rights by failing to provide an adequate law school for his studies while denying him admission to the sole state law school on the grounds of race.

 Houston continued to work with Marshall for the next fifteen years, laying the groundwork for the eventual Brown decision.
-Charles Hamilton Houston died on April 22, 1950 in Washington, DC at the age of 54, four years before the Supreme Court handed down the fateful decision that he had spent a lifetime planning and pursuing.
+Charles Hamilton Houston, a member of Alpha Phi Alpha Fraternity, died on April 22, 1950 in Washington, DC at the age of 54, four years before the Supreme Court handed down the fateful decision that he had spent a lifetime planning and pursuing.